J35P312/fluffy/README.md

     fluffy --sample <samplesheet>  --project <input_folder> --out <output_folder> --reference

 samplesheet should contain atleast a "sampleID" column.
 All samples in the samplesheet will be used to construct the reference, visit the WisecondorX manual for more information.
+# Optional fluffy parameters:
+	Analysis mode:
+		--dry_run - run the pipeline without generating files -l	-	add paramters to the slurm header of the script, should be given on the following format parameter:value
+				example: qos:high

+	Reference mode:
+		--dry_run - run the pipeline without generating files

+	Rerun mode:
+		--dry_run - run the pipeline without generating files

 # Troubleshooting and rerun
 There are three statuses of the fluffy pipeline: running, complete, and failed